laurencedawson/sync-for-reddit/README.md

 	- ColorUtils.setAlphaComponent

 	- Chipbar for comments
-	- ImageSpanUtils
 	- Volume indicator broken on inline gifs

 	- Revert minimal awards are now the default
 	- Revert minimal post flair is now the default

-	- Style positive and negative buttons

 ## TODO

+### Posts
+	- Make sure the divider is still working

 ### Messaging
+	- Setup new views for messaging
 	- Need to set the target ID for messaging header
 	- Messaging padding at top too large